Program Overview

 City Side Replacement

-Toledo Public utilities crews will complete a full replacement of the city side of the service line.
+The City of Toledo's Division of Water Distribution crews, or the contractor, will complete a full replacement of the city side of the service line.
 City-side replacement will involve digging in the road and public right-of-way.
+The lead service line will be replaced from the water main to the curb stop shut-off at the public right-of-way.
 The replacement may take up to 3 days, but disruption in water service will last less than 6 hours.

 Working on the lead line can temporarily disturb lead particles that may affect your water quality.
 Once your replacement is finished, city workers will provide you with a free water filter to use as a precaution.
-You can also flush your pipes by letting cold run from all taps for 30 minutes.
+Depending on the material of the service ine, you may also receive a smaple bottle and instructions for collecting and submitting a sample for review.
+You should also flush your pipes by letting cold run from all taps for 30 minutes.

 Customer Side Replacement